scify/laravel-cookies-consent/README.md

 [![GitHub pull-requests](https://img.shields.io/github/issues-pr/scify/laravel-cookies-consent)](https://github.com/scify/laravel-cookies-consent/pulls)
 [![GitHub closed pull-requests](https://img.shields.io/github/issues-pr-closed/scify/laravel-cookies-consent)](https://github.com/scify/laravel-cookies-consent/pulls?q=is%3Apr+is%3Aclosed)

+## Upgrading from v1 to v2

+As of **October 2024**, The v2 of the Laravel Cookies Consent plugin has been released! 🎉🥳😍 In order to upgrade from v1 to v2, please follow the instructions in the [How To Upgrade to v2](how-to-upgrade-to-v2.md) file.

 ## About the plugin

 According to the [GDPR law](https://gdpr-info.eu/), every platform is required to allow the users to decide which cookie